 SHOW REPLICA STATUSoutput is useful for visual inspection, but not so much for programmatic use.
 By contrast, using the Performance Schema tables, information about replica status can be searched using general

 Query results can be saved in tables for further analysis, or assigned to variables and thus used in stored procedures.

-SHOW SLAVE STATUSreports all coordinator and worker thread errors using the
+SHOW REPLICA STATUSreports all coordinator and worker thread errors using the

 Last_SQL_Errorfields, so only the most recent of those errors is visible and information can be lost.
 The replication tables store errors on a per-thread basis without loss of information.

 The last seen transaction is visible in the replication tables on a per-worker basis.
-This is information not avilable from
+This is information not available from

 Developers familiar with the Performance Schema interface can extend the replication tables to provide additional information by adding rows to the tables.

 The Performance Schema provides the following replication-related tables: